Mariners activate reliever Tony Zych from the disabled list

 - Report: Seahawks would trade Marshawn Lynch to Raiders if he gets a new deal in Oakland

 Zych underwent offseason surgery to transfer his biceps tendon on his shoulder.
-After dealing with a nagging pinching sensation in the front of his shoulder when he would throw, he’s now pain free.
+After dealing with a nagging pinching sensation in the front of his shoulder when he would throw a year ago, he’s now pain free.

 “It feels really good,” he said.
 “It feels strong.
 I’ve been working it really hard since the surgery.”